 Prophets who profit

-The discovery of the tetrad and the belief all the eclipses occur during God's Holy Days (which, as we have shown, do NOT) has proven a boon to prophecy-based ministries and prophecy-interested outreaches.
+The discovery of the tetrad and the false belief all the eclipses occur during God's Holy Days has proven a boon to prophecy-based ministries and prophecy-interested outreaches.

 One prophetic commentator trumpets his belief the tetrad occurs during the Holy Days and rhetorically asks what it all means.
-His answer to his own question calls for people to WAKE UP and heed what he labels the "ominous" signs from heaven.
-A World Net Daily article on whether Jesus will return in 2015 quotes Pastor Mark Blitz as suggesting the string of lunar and solar eclipses to fall on God’s annual holy days could herald the second coming of Jesus.
-Pastor John Hagee argues that prophecy in the Bible points toward the earth reeling toward its last days.
-In Earth’s Final Moments, Hagee claims to unveil how the prophetic writings of Scripture intersect with current events to reveal our world's last moments.
+His answer is to warn people to wake up and heed what he labels the "ominous" signs from heaven.
+A World Net Daily article on whether Jesus will return in 2015 quotes Pastor Mark Blitz as suggesting the string of lunar and solar eclipses to fall on God’s annual Feast days, and the appearance of a blood moon, could herald Jesus' coming.

 Was the world warned?

 One would expect this type of lunar phenomenon to be visible by everyone, especially if they are to be a sign from God almighty!
 And yet we find, according to NASA, the April 15, 2014 eclipse was NOT visible at all in Jerusalem, or the Middle East, or most of Europe, or even central Asia.